 How can I participate?

 The study is being conducted through numerous trusted and ethics-approved medical clinics with doctors who are experts in cannabis medicines.
 Contact one of the clinics and ask about the Bod observational study to being assessing eligibility.
-A list of approved clinics can be found below and on the referral form.
+A list of approved clinics can be found below.